justinlevi/drupal-vm-config/README.md

 Note for Windows folks, if you run into a permissions issue, you can try the following steps:
 ```
 Step 1.
-Open your Windows start menu, search for the notepad application and then right click the notepad icon.
+Open your Windows start menu, search for the notepad application and then
+        right click the notepad icon.

 Step 2.
-Choose “Run as administrator” and then, while inside notepad, browse to folder (/windows/system32/drivers/etc) that contains the hosts file.
+Choose “Run as administrator” and then, while inside notepad, browse to
+        the folder (/windows/system32/drivers/etc) that contains the hosts file.

   You should now be able to edit and save that file in the same folder without any issues.
-To recap, the trick is that instead of directly opening a protected file in the associated application, you run the application first as an administrator and then open the file inside it.
+  To recap, the trick is that instead of directly opening a protected file in the associated
+  application, you run the application first as an administrator and then open the file inside it.
 ```

 Here is what my hosts file looks like